 - 11.1.
 Are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Policy (subject to pupil signature from Year 3 upwards) - 11.2.
 Have an appropriate understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - 11.3.
-Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - 11.4.
-Are expected to know and understand policies and expectations on the use of mobile devices and digital cameras.
-They should also know and understand policies and guidance on the taking and use of images and film of other members of the community and on anti-bullying, at an age-appropriate level - 11.5.
+Must understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - 11.4.
+Pupils should know and understand the policies and expectations on the use of mobile devices and digital cameras.
+They receive training on this and we, therefore, expect them to know and understand policies and guidance on the taking and use of images and film of other members of the community and on anti-bullying, at an age-appropriate level - 11.5.
 Have an appropriate understanding of the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school.